NushaMBZ/aide-memoire/AGM4367/Q Unit-02 S-11.md

 1. Many Small Firms: Monopolistically competitive markets feature a <mark style="background: #FF5582A6;">large number of relatively small firms</mark>, none of which have a dominant market share.
 Entry and exit are typically easy.

-2. Product Differentiation: Firms in monopolistic competition produce <mark style="background: #FF5582A6;">differentiated products that are not perfect substitute</mark>s for each other.
+2. Product Differentiation (`heterogeneous`): Firms in monopolistic competition produce <mark style="background: #FF5582A6;">differentiated products that are not perfect substitute</mark>s for each other.
 This differentiation can be based on branding, design, quality, or other factors.

 3. Limited Price Control: Unlike monopolies or oligopolies, firms in monopolistic competition have limited control over prices.